archiejs/archiejs-docs/modules_faq.md

 This is an explaination of `provides` and `consumes` dependency in archiejs modules.

-Add modules into a list, see [line 29 ie. `exports.app` here] (https://github.com/archiejs/demo-basicapp-googlecloudvision-reciept-scanner/blob/master/deptree.js).
+For a working example of modules making an app, see [line 29 ie. `exports.app` here] (https://github.com/archiejs/demo-basicapp-googlecloudvision-reciept-scanner/blob/master/deptree.js).

-In below example, we define two ways to link a module into the dependency tree created by archiejs.
-The first one below if a long form one (which also allows us to pass config options to the module).
-The second one below, is the shortform method.
+In below example, we domonstrate two ways to link a module into the dependency tree - a long form one (with `config` data) and a short form one (just the module path).

 ```
 var theAppModules = [